 Hiring great employees can be quite tricky.
-Sourcing and attracting new talent require a huge amount of effort and money especially when companies are hiring en masse.
+Sourcing and attracting new talent require a massive amount of effort and money, especially when companies are hiring en masse.
 Do you know that 90% of employees decide whether to stay or go within the first six months at a new job?
 The cost is significant if an employer fails to retain new hires.
 It also impacts your reputation as an employer when you have a high turnover rate.

 How to Onboard New Hires

 Here are 6 tips on how to onboard new hires and make them into great team members:

 If there is any paperwork which can be completed in advance, send it a few days before the new employee’s first day.
 Keep regular contact and communicate with what’s expected on Day 1.
 It can include the first day’s schedule, dress code, and if the employee has to bring anything such personal documents that HR needed to be signed, etc.